 Of course, you can also use a compound savings calculator, like the one on First Alliance Credit Union’s website.
 All you need to do is enter a few key details about your CD, and the calculator will tell you how much you’re getting back.

-Open a CD at First Alliance Credit Union
+Open a Certificate of Deposit at First Alliance Credit Union

 If you’d like to see what a CD can do for your money, become a member of First Alliance Credit Union and talk with a member advisor about opening a CD account today.
-As an added bonus, you’ll be able to keep track of your CD’s progress with our online banking platform and mobile app.
+You’ll be able to keep track of your CD’s progress with our online banking platform and mobile app.